-The aircraft has two wet wing fuel tanks.
-The fuel tanks vary in size from 80 gallons to 110 gallons and run from the inboard to outboard end of each wing.
-The tanks are vented to the outside atmosphere by ports on the bottom of the wingtip and each cell has flush type filler caps mounted above the cell.
-There are one or two low point drains on each wing.
+The aircraft has two wet wing fuel tanks in the outboard wing sections holding a total of 66 gallons.
+The tanks are vented to the outside atmosphere by ports on the bottom of each wingtip and each cell has flush type filler caps mounted at the outboard end.
+There are two low point drains on each wing.
 Fuel runs into a baffle tank on the inboard end of the cell.
 It has a one way flapper valve that keeps fuel from running outboard in unbalanced flight.
 Generally, two gallons is unusable per wing.

-The selector valve located on the floor below the throttle quadrant has a LEFT RIGHT and OFF position.
+The selector valve located on the center console and has LEFT RIGHT and OFF positions.
 Fuel will not flow if the pilot selects an intermediate position.
 The pilot must select the respective tank and switch tanks often in flight in order to maintain a balanced wing.

-Fuel flows from the selector valve to an electric boost pump located on the floor or sidewall and then through the firewall to the fuel filter/ sump.
+Fuel flows from the selector valve to an electric boost pump located on aft face of the nose gear tunnel and then through the firewall to the fuel strainer (gascolator).
 The boost pump has an overboard drain should the pump diaphragm fail.

-The sump should be drained often to keep water and debris out of the engine.
+The fuel strainer should be drained often to keep water and debris out of the engine.
 Annually, it should be disassembled, cleaned and reassembled per the Lancair drawings.

-Fuel flows from the filter to the engine driven fuel pump on the accessory pad of the engine.
+Fuel flows from the fuel strainer to the engine driven fuel pump on the accessory pad of the engine.
 Excess fuel returns to the fuel tank selected via a return fuel line.